GeneticxCln/linux-distro-agent/README.md

 **Supported shells:** `bash`, `zsh`, `fish`, `powershell`, `elvish`

+## 🛡️ Security

+The Linux Distribution Agent follows the principle of least privilege and recommends running commands with necessary permissions only.
+Always review generated commands before execution to ensure they meet your security requirements.
+Regular updates are encouraged to keep your installation secure.

 ## ⚙️ Configuration

 The tool uses a TOML configuration file located at `~/.config/linux-distro-agent/config.toml`.